EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 #> 1 <split [151571/50522]> validation
 ```

-We can access the two datasets specified by this `split` via the functions `analysis()` (the analog to training) and `assessment()` (the analog to testing).
+We can access the two data sets specified by this `split` via the functions `analysis()` (the analog to training) and `assessment()` (the analog to testing).
 We need to apply our prepped preprocessing recipe `kick_prep` to both to transform this data to the appropriate format for our neural network architecture.

 ```r